jhpyle/docassemble/_docs/modifiers.md

 {% include side-by-side.html demo="progress" %}

 The value of `progress` needs to be a number between 0 and 100.
-If the value is zero, the progress bar is hidden.
+If the value is zero, the progress bar is hidden for the current question.
 If the value is greater than 100, a full progress bar will be shown.
+If the value is `None` (`null` in [YAML]), then the progress bar will be hidden and will not advance until it is set to something else.

+You can also control the progress meter with the [`get_progress()`] and [`set_progress()`] functions.

 # <a name="section"></a>The section navigation bar